BBWARM SERVICE CHARGE

 Other developed properties

-All other developed properties are charged at the rates listed in the table above for every ESU on the property.
-An ESU is 4,000 square feet of measured impervious area.
+All other developed properties are charged at the annual rate listed in the table below for every ESU on the property (rounded to the nearest tenth).
+As described above, an ESU is 4,000 square feet of measured impervious area.
 Gravel driveways and parking lots are considered impervious areas.
 Other developed properties include apartments, condominiums, commercial or industrial businesses, RV parks, churches, and parks.

 Undeveloped properties